Skip to content

 How to use probiotics and probiotics?

-Now we know what pre and probiotics are, but when should you use them, and how?
-Prebiotics have been shown to improve satiety (aka feeling full), and weight loss.
-Probiotic bacteria is often recommended after use of antibiotics, or other conditions like food poisoning or a stomach bug which could throw off your GI digestive tract, gut flora, and gut microbiome.
-A probiotic is also found helpful by many people who have recurrent vaginal or bladder infections.
 The role of probiotics for vaginal health is complicated, but has several health benefits.
 After rounds of antibiotic treatment, your body may need help repopulating all the “good guys.”
 And both pre and probiotics can help with some common digestive system issues like bloating and constipation.

 Now you’re armed with all this great information. . . but which prebiotic supplement and probiotic supplement do you choose?
 It seems like there’s hundreds, they’re all packaged differently, the names are confusing, what’s a girl to do?!
-You can always start by reaching out to your healthcare provider for their recommendation for women’s health probiotics, and they can make sure you’re choosing a product that is safe for you.
+You can always start by reaching out to your healthcare provider for their recommendation for women’s health probiotics and they can make sure you’re choosing a product that is safe for you.
 And of course, do your own research, don’t break the bank, and consider purchasing a reputable brand like pH-D® Feminine Health.

 Adrienn Myers-Woods, WHNP, APN is a board certified Women's Health Nurse Practitioner.
 She completed her undergraduate degree in Nursing at Truman State University and was commissioned into the Army Reserves through the ROTC program.
 She received her Master of Science in Nursing with a specialty in Women's Health from Vanderbilt University.
 Adrienn has 7 years of experience as a nurse practitioner in various fields ranging from fertility/IVF, family planning, and routine gynecologic care.
 Her goal is to provide high quality care, but also high quality education to each and every patient.